Do I have to renew my membership?

 How do I get called to the Bar?

 Once your application for membership is approved by the Law Society Executive, a Certificate of Entitlement is issued and delivered to you and to the Yellowknife Courthouse.
 You then have one year from the date of entitlement to swear your oath in front of a judge.
-You must be in the NWT when you swear your oath.
 As tradition dictates, a member of the Bar is required to introduce you to the Bench and Bar.
 If none of your colleagues are able to introduce you, the Law Society can assist you in finding a member.
 Calls are made by appointment throughout the year.
 Contact the Yellowknife Courthouse to schedule your call.

 Is the Law Society publicly funded?